Restofire/Restofire/Readme.md

 }
 ```

-#### Using the delegate methods
+### Isolating Network Requests from UIViewControllers

-`Requestable` gives you delegate methods to enable making requests from anywhere which you can use to store data in your cache.
+`Requestable` gives delegate methods to enable making requests from anywhere which you can use to store data in your cache.

 ```swift
 import Restofire